 Outpatient detox is different from an inpatient setting in the sense that it does not provide 24/7 monitoring and management.
 When a patient undergoes inpatient detox, they live on-site and receive continuous care.
 There is complete separation from the substance-using environment.3 Potential downsides to inpatient detox include the fact that it generally costs more than outpatient services and that it may enable a temporary avoidance of personal responsibilities by facilitating patient over-dependence on treatment staff.

-When patients first enter detox, they will likely undergo urine toxicology screening and receive an initial biopsychosocial assessment to evaluate their general health history, mental status, vitals, patterns of substance abuse.2
+When patients first enter detox, they will likely undergo urine toxicology screening and receive an initial biopsychosocial assessment to evaluate their general health history, mental status, vitals, and patterns of substance abuse.2

 This information helps treatment staff develop an appropriate, integrative treatment plan for care.
 Outpatient detox may employ a variety of services to engage and retain patients in their care, including the following:2,4